jrudolph/rajivkurian.github.com/source/_posts/2013-01-08-remote-controlled-html5-presentation-with-a-go-backend-part-1.markdown

   Cleanup()
 }
 ```
 We start off with a websocket based implementation of the connection interface.
 The interface is generic enough for us to come up with other implementations like HTTP long polling, HTTP streaming or even TCP.
-That way browsers which do not support web sockets could still communicate with one's that do.
+That way clients that do not support web sockets could still communicate with ones that do.
 ``` go connection.go
 // Keep pointers to a Hub and a websocket connection. type WebSocketConnection struct {